inmanta/examples/solutions-training/README.md

 4. Open the orchestrator resource view, and see all the elements of the desired state, being deployed.
 Once again, click around to see what is happening.
     ![Alt text](images/orchestrator-resources-page.png)

+## Test network connectivity

+1. Configure the subscribers
+2. Run ping from one subscriber to the other